The world is huge

 X

-Things You Should Always Do on a Plane
+7 Things You Should Always Do on a Plane

 Sanitize Your Area

-Position Your Vent
+Position Your Air Vent

 Count the Rows Until the Exit

 No one ever plans to be in a plane crash.
 But if you take a moment to mentally prepare for one, you increase your chances of survival if the worst does happen.
 Count the number of rows between your seat and the closest emergency exit.
 If the plane goes down or makes an emergency landing, you may have to make your way out of a dark, smoke-filled cabin where you can’t see the exit.
-If you know exactly how many rows stand between you and the exit, you can feel your way out, counting the rows by hand.
+If you know exactly how many rows stand between you and the exit, you can feel your way out of the plane, counting the rows by hand.

 You only have about 90 seconds to evacuate a burning airplane for the greatest chance of survival, and you don’t want to waste valuable time trying to find a way out.
-Make sure you’ve mentally selected a back-up exit as well, in case your closest door is blocked.
+Make sure you’ve mentally selected a backup exit as well, in case your closest door is blocked.

 Check for a Life Vest